gyorilab/emmaa/doc/reports/askee_month12_report.rst

-The EMMAA COVID-19 model is also integrated with the MITRE Therapeutics Information Portal, namely, EMMAA constructs model-based mechanistic explanations for observations on drug-coronavirus effects collected by TIP and makes these explanations browseable and auditable on the EMMAA dashboard.
+The EMMAA COVID-19 model is also integrated with the MITRE Therapeutics Information Portal, namely, EMMAA constructs model-based mechanistic explanations for observations on drug-coronavirus effects collected by TIP and makes these explanations browsable and auditable on the EMMAA dashboard.

 EMMAA and all its models are also integrated with the Uncharted UI which draws on the data and APIs exposed by EMMAA, as well as the INDRA